End of cookies: New marketing strategies

 Marketing Mix Modeling: detailed steps

-This method, effective for calculating the return on investment (ROI) of advertising efforts, is also valuable for optimizing budget allocation.
+This method is not only effective for calculating ROI (Return On Investment), but also helps optimise budget allocation..
 However, it has certain limitations, such as its inability to measure short-term campaign effectiveness and to capture individual consumer journeys.

 In a nutshell

-The imminent end of the third-party cookie era is a reality (despite Google's announcement!) that the digital world has been grappling with for some time, and this transformation is intensifying as major browsers gradually eliminate these trackers.
+The end of the third-party cookie era is a reality (despite Google's announcement!) that the digital world has been grappling with for some time, and this shift is accelerating as major browsers continue to phase out these trackers.

-Advertisers are now compelled to reinvent personalized advertising methods to remain effective without infringing on users' privacy.
-Several strategies are emerging as alternatives to third-party cookies, including personalized targeting without cookies, cohort targeting, contextual targeting, injecting first-party data directly into platforms, and adopting new measurement approaches.
+Advertisers are now compelled to reinvent personalised advertising methods to remain effective without infringing on users' privacy.
+Several strategies are emerging as alternatives to third-party cookies, including personalised targeting without cookies, cohort targeting, contextual targeting, injecting first-party data directly into platforms, and adopting new measurement approaches.

 DinMo helps you activate your first-party data across all your marketing destinations to succeed in a cookieless world.
 Feel free to contact us to learn more!